Welcome to THE School Of Social Work

 We promote a culture of mutual accountability, integrity, ownership, and transparency.

 Appreciation for Different Perspectives

-We welcome diverse ways of understanding, knowing, teaching, and learning and take a respectful, scholarly approach to understanding the differences
+We welcome diverse ways of understanding, knowing, teaching, and learning and take a respectful, scholarly approach to understand the differences.

 Leadership and Healthy Relationships